shmatsuo/starter-academic/content/publication/eprint2010-010/index.md

 ---
-title: "Classification of Hash Functions Suitable for Real-life Systems"
+title: "Evaluation of Hardware Performance for the SHA-3 Candidates Using SASEBO-GII"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yasumasa Hirai
+- Kazuyuki Kobayashi
-- Takashi Kurokawa
+- Jun Ikegami
 - admin
-- Hidema Tanaka
+- Kazuo Sakiyama
-- Akihiro Yamamura
+- Kazuo Ohta

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2006-08-24T00:00:00Z"
+date: "2010-01-10T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2006-08-24T00:00:00Z"
+publishDate: "2010-01-10T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["1"]
+publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "In Proceedings of NIST 2nd Cryptographic Hash Function Workshop, Santa Barbara, USA: , 2006."
+publication: "IACR Eprint archive"
 publication_short:

-abstract: "Cryptographic hash functions have been widely studied and are used in many current systems.
-Though much research has been done on the security of hash functions, system designers cannot determine which hash function is most suitable for a particular system.
-The main reason for this is that the current security classification does not correspond very well to the security requirements of practical systems.
-This paper describes a new classification which is more suitable for designing real-life systems.
-This classification is the result of a new theoretical classification and a new qualitative classification.
-We show a mapping between each class and standard protocols.
-In addition, we show new requirements for four types of hash function for a future standard."
+abstract: "As a result of extensive analyses on cryptographic hash functions, NIST started an open competition for selecting a new standard hash function SHA-3.
+One important aspect of this competition is in evaluating hardware implementations and in collecting much attention of researchers in this area.
+For a fair comparison of the hardware performance, we propose an evaluation platform, a hardware design strategy, and evaluation criteria that must be consistent for all SHA-3 candidates.
+First, we define specifications of interface for the SASEBO-GII platform that are suitable for evaluating the performance in real-life hash applications, while one can also evaluate the performance of the SHA-3 core function that has an ideal interface.
+Second, we discuss the design strategy for high-throughput hardware implementations.
+Lastly, we explain the evaluation criteria to compare the cost and speed performance of eight SHA-3 candidates out of fourteen."

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.